A Tight Approximation Algorithm for the Cluster Vertex Deletion Problem: Running-time Analysis

 \begin{proof} We fix any vertex $v_0\in V(G)$, and let $H=G[N_{\leqslant 2}[v_0]]$.
 We can check in $\mathcal{O}(n^2)$ time whether $H[N(v_0)]$ is chordal by using the algorithm from \cite{tarjan1984}.
-If $H[N(v_0)]$ is not chordal this algorithm returns, as a certificate, an induced hole $C$.
+If $H[N(v_0)]$ is not chordal this algorithm returns, as a certificate, a hole $C$.
 By Lemma~\ref{lem:wheel}, $H[V(C)+v_0]$ is strongly 2-good and the corresponding function $c_H$ can be computed straightforwardly, hence we are done.
 Suppose now that $H[N(v_0)]$ is chordal.
 We can construct the clique tree of $H[N(v_0)]$ (see for instance \cite{tarjan1985decomposition}) in $\mathcal{O}(n^2)$ time.
 Each edge of the tree induces a separation of $H[N(v_0)]$, and we can check if each side is a cluster graph in $\mathcal{O}(n^2)$ time.
 If neither side is a cluster graph, then we have found a $2P_3$ in $H[N(v_0)]$.
 Hence, $H[V(2P_3)+v_0]$ is strongly 2-good and the corresponding function $c_H$ can be computed straightforwardly.
 Since the clique tree has at most $|H|\leq n$ vertices, by orienting its edges as in the proof of Lemma~\ref{lem:chordal+2p3free} we find, in $\mathcal{O}(n^3)$ time, a hitting clique.
-By applying Lemma \ref{lem:get_rid_of_true_twins} to get rid of true twins, which can be done in $\mathcal{O}(n^2)$ time, we obtain a subgraph satisfying the hypotheses of Lemma \ref{lem:hittingclique2good}.
-The cost function constructed in the proof of Lemma \ref{lem:hittingclique2good} can be obtained in $\mathcal{O}(n^3)$ time. \end{proof}
+By applying Lemma \ref{lem:get_rid_of_true_twins} to get rid of twins, which can be done in $\mathcal{O}(n^2)$ time, we obtain a subgraph satisfying the hypotheses of Lemma \ref{lem:hittingclique2good}.
+Finally, by Lemma \ref{lem:hittingclique2good}, the cost function in the statement of Lemma \ref{lem:hittingclique2good} can be constructed in $\mathcal{O}(n^3)$ time. \end{proof}